aarneranta/chalmers-advanced-python/labs/lab3/README.md

 This is of course a severe simplification - but, on the other hand, our app will be usable for any transport system that can be represented by the class `TramNetwork`.
-In addition, the bonus part will give access to actual traffic information from Västtrafik.
+Clicking at the created map will give access to actual traffic information from Västtrafik.

 Another difference from the official app is that we only run ours in a safe `localhost` environment.
 Thereby we do not have to cope with security issues, and it will also be much easier for all groups to finish the project.